SahibKazimli/public-RAG-assistant/README.md

 and would like to use them.
 Feel free to rework the code to fit your preferences, for example using OpenAI's API, and so on.

+To run this locally, make sure you install all dependencies within requirements.txt and run this in your terminal while being in the project root: uvicorn backend.main:app --reload

+Then to run the frontend, navigate to the frontend folder and run: streamlit run streamlit_app.py

 I plan on extending the project by implementing an image pipeline too, and eventually creating a discord bot for my friends to use for servers which would make it much easier to find funny messages people have sent.